hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 **Exercise: Assessing loss of signal in the KO samples**

-The KO samples in the dataset represent two separate pools of E15.5 Prdm16 conditional knockout cortices.
-It would be good to **evaluate PRDM binding sites** (identified from the WT peak calls) and see what the read density looks like in a KO sample, where the PRDM16 is rendered non-functional. _Remember that the regions file (`-R`) should specify the known PRDM16 binding sites, and so we can use the same BED file as before._
+The KO samples in the dataset represent two separate pools of E15.5 Prdm16 conditional knockout cortices. **Let's compare the read densities between the WT and KO samples for the coordinates where the WT samples have identified peaks** (i.e. the confident set of PRDM16 binding sites).

 1. Modify the `computeMatrix` command we previously used so the input bigWigs are now `wt_sample2_chip.bw` and `ko_sample2_chip.bw`.
 You will also want to change the name of the ouput file to `wt_ko_matrix.gz`.
 2. Compute the matrix.